 Upon further research that day we found out that the waters around Kep are completely overfished.
 Crabbing in Kep is 100% unsustainable.
 Before the tourism and population boom, there used to be an abundance of large crabs in that area, which could be sold at the market for cheap prices.
 But now, the waters are overfished and there are not that many crabs around.
 So the fishermen take whatever they can get, which means a lot of adolescent and small crabs are sold for a higher price.

 We did not want to contribute to this unsustainable practice.
 So we decided to try out a bazaar taco restaurant located by the beach.
 It was dirty, a massive rat ran past our table and the tacos were subpar, which on some level we expected; although we always hope to be pleasantly surprised.
 We decided to finish our day with a glass of wine at another restaurant nearby.

-First order of business was breakfast at Arts Café.
+The first order of business was breakfast at Arts Café.
 We had our favorite pork and rice dish and a couple Khmer coffees.
 Then we cruised over to the local side of town.
-Now, we have to admit, on our way to the local side we saw some decent beach areas where you could rent hammock spaces and mats.
+Now, we have to admit, on our way to the local side, we saw some decent beach areas where you could rent hammock spaces and mats.
 This area looked A LOT better than the overcrowded touristy side.

 The local side of Kep is quite small, which made it easy to find a print shop.
 We needed to print out our Vietnam visas for our trip across the border the following day.